Brentwood Probate Lawyer Helps Settle Claims, Close Debts for Estates

 A person’s debt does not die with them.
 Unfortunately, if your loved one dies with a mountain of credit card debt or an outstanding balance on their car loan or mortgage, those creditors can still come calling.
 Lenders can make a claim against the estate, which can diminish what is left for beneficiaries, leaving a family without the resources needed for the future and destroying a loved one’s legacy.

-I’m Judy A. Oxford, an experienced Franklin probate lawyer, and I have the knowledge and experience to help if you are the beneficiary of an estate that has been besieged by creditors.
+I’m Judy A. Oxford, an experienced Brentwood probate lawyer, and I have the knowledge and experience to help if you are the beneficiary of an estate that has been besieged by creditors.
 I help you settle claims against a loved one’s estate and close out debts while fighting to preserve the bulk of your inheritance.

 What is the priority order for paying out an estate’s assets in Tennessee?